stephenjohns/thegitrogserver.github.io/docs/auxiliary-loops/chains-of-mephistopheles/drawing-the-library-with-chains.md

 ---
 layout: default
-title: Drawing the Library (with Chains)
+title: Drawing the Library
 nav_order: 1
-parent: Auxiliary Loops
+grand_parent: Auxiliary Loops
+parent: Chains of Mephistopheles
 ---

 # Drawing the Library with Chains of Mephistopheles